karpathy/karpathy.github.io/about.md

 ![my image]({{site.baseurl}}/assets/img/me.png)

 Hi, my name is Ram!
-I am a freshman at SRM Institute of Science and Technology, Ramapuram.
+I am a Microsoft Student Partner at SRM Institute of Science and Technology, Ramapuram.
 I am majoring in Computer Science with a specialization in Machine Learning.

 As William Glasser puts it -